 Category: ISO-25010/Maintainability/Testability

-Statement: Production data MUST NOT be used for Testing.
+Statement: Production data must not be used for Testing.

-Rationale: New Custom System Code must not be deployed before being tested from different perspectives (e.g., Developers, Analysts, Users).
+Rationale: New Custom System Code must not be deployed before being tested from different perspectives (e.g., developers, analysts, users, etc.).

 Details: All project members must not accept or permit the use of any part of production data in any other environment than the production data environment.
 The use of production data for any purpose not disclosed to end users is illegal within at least one of the project’s jurisdictions, putting the Sponsor Organisation at risk of reputational damage and financial liabilities.
 The use of production data, irrespective of its age or size in any non-production data environment is insecure.